 We acknowledge that parents are the primary educators of their child and work hard to ensure they are highly engaged and work in close partnership with us to ensure every child makes sustained progress.
 All children receive home learning each week to support their learning in Reading, Mathematics, Religious Education and Grammar, Punctuation & Spelling.
 During half-terms, pupils are set a creative project to help them prepare for their forthcoming cross-curricular topic.

 We provide challenge and support in equal measure.
-All pupils, including those with special educational needs (SEN), are supported to achieve.
-Our Teaching Assistants are highly trained and deliver a number of specific interventions with expertise to ensure Disadvantaged and SEN pupils access the curriculum and make sustained progress.
+All pupils, including those who are disadvantaged or with special educational needs or a disability (SEND), are supported to achieve.
+Our Teaching Assistants are highly trained and deliver a number of specific interventions with expertise to ensure disadvantaged and SEND pupils access the curriculum and make sustained progress.
 We have high expectations for all pupils so choice and challenge are key parts of a sequence of lessons.
 Pupils that are high attaining are given opportunities to be challenged further through high quality teaching and enrichment opportunities.

 Our bespoke school curriculum is enriched by the resources available to enhance learning.
-School visits and visitors regularly enhance our curriculum.
-Our immersive classroom (The Imaginarium), science laboratory (The Lab), music room (The Studio), art & food technology Hut (The Hut) and our outdoor classroom (The Log-In) provide dedicated learning spaces for inspiring and enjoyable lessons that will help secure learning.
-In addition, we have bespoke wall displays to support teaching.
-These include a time line to support our history curriculum, a world map to support our geography curriculum, the Maths Stairs, a Catholic Social Teaching wall and a Gallery of Excellence displaying carefully chosen works of art from artists we study in our art curriculum alongside our children’s work.
+School visits, workshops and visitors regularly enhance our curriculum.
+Our immersive classroom (The Imaginarium), science laboratory (The Lab), music room (The Studio), art & food technology Hut (The Hut) and our outdoor classroom (The Log-In) provide dedicated learning spaces for inspiring and enjoyable lessons that enhance learning across the curriculum.
+In addition, we have bespoke wall displays to support pupils learn key knowledge across our curriculum.
+These include a time line to support our history curriculum, a world map to support our geography curriculum, the Maths Stairs, a Catholic Social Teaching wall and a Gallery of Excellence displaying carefully chosen works of art alongside our children’s work.

-We are committed to providing outstanding play provision so that our pupils develop strong social, communication and problem-solving skills.
-We have excellent outdoor facilities such as a pond, nature garden, playing field and astro-turf pitch so learning can take place effectively outside of the classroom.
+We are committed to providing outstanding play provision so that our pupils develop strong social, communication and problem-solving skills and improve our pupil’s well-being.
+We have excellent outdoor facilities such as a pond, a nature garden, a playing field and an astro-turf pitch so learning can take place effectively outside of the classroom.
 We have a dedicated Early Years playscape to support learning in our nursery and our reception classes.

 At Saint Michael’s, we want each pupil to flourish, so our curriculum is designed to provide opportunities for each pupil to develop their interests and God-given talents.
-Our curriculum should inspire a love for learning and pupils should be good communicators, have a positive, growth mindset and have reached their full academic potential.
-They will have formed a strong moral code, informed by Catholic teachings and have a strong faith to support themselves.
+Our curriculum inspires a love for learning and pupils become good communicators, have a positive, growth mindset and have reached their full academic potential.
+They will have formed a strong moral code, informed by Catholic teachings and have a strong faith to support their formation.
 They will have the confidence to continue to the next stage of their education and continue to succeed academically, socially and emotionally.

 Please click below for the school's full curriculum policy.